tc39/proposal-smart-pipelines/readme.md

 inner async functions, and without having to wrap values in unnecessary promises.

 ### Forward compatibility
-The syntax should not preclude other proposals: both already-proposed features, such as [syntactic partial application][] and [private class fields][] – as well as [possible future extensions to the topic concept][], such as topic-binding versions of `function`, `for`, and `catch` blocks.
+The syntax should not preclude other proposals: both [already-proposed ECMAScript proposals][other ECMAScript proposals], such as [syntactic partial application][] and [private class fields][] – as well as the [Additional Features][intro] of this proposal.
+The Core Proposal is forward compatible with all of these, especially because of its [early errors][].

-This proposal is forward compatible with all these proposals, in both its choice of topic reference and in its prohibition of topic references within any block (other than arrow functions).

-Forward compatibility is elaborated in the section on [relations to other work][].
-See also [Goal 9][TODO] below.
-See also [inner blocks in pipelines][inner blocks].
+## “Don’t shoot me in the foot.”
+The syntax should not be a footgun: it should not easy for a developer to accidentally shoot themselves in the foot with it.

+### Simple scoping
+It should not be easy to accidentally shadow a reference from an outer lexical scope.
+When the developer does so, any use of that reference could result in subtle, pernicious bugs.

+The rules for when the topic is bound should be simple and consistent.
+It should be clear and obvious when a topic is bound and in what scope it exists.
+And forgetting these rules should result in early, compile-time errors, not subtle runtime bugs.

+The rules of topic scoping is simple: **Topic references are bound in the bodies of pipelines, and they cannot be used within any block other than arrow functions.** See the section on [inner blocks][].

+### Static analyzability
+[Early errors][] help the editing JavaScript developer avoid common [footguns][] at compile time, such as preventing them from accidentally omitting a topic reference where they meant to put one.
+For instance, if `x |> 3` were not an error, then it would be a useless operation and almost certainly not what the developer intended.
+Situations like these should be statically detectable and cause compile-time [early errors][].

+The same preference for strict early errors is used by the class decorators
+proposal: see [tc39/proposal-decorators#30][], [tc39/proposal-decorators#42][],
+and [tc39/proposal-decorators#60][].
+Early errors also assist with [forward compatibility][], as changing a behavior from “throws” to “does something” is generally web compatible, though the reverse is not true.

 ## “Don’t make me overthink.”
 The syntax should not make a developer overthink about the syntax, rather than